codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 ├── gradlew.bat
 ```

 This repository is a standard [gradle](https://gradle.org/) groovy project, there is nothing special about it.
-It’s using a gradle wrapper `gradlew` checked into the source control.
+It's using a gradle wrapper `gradlew` checked into the source control.
 This is a standard procedure, doing so makes it possible to ensure the CI is using the same gradle version as developers.
-Another advantage is that by using `gradlew` (unix) or `gradlew.bat` (windows) script you don’t need gradle installed, it will download gradle binary into the repository.
+Another advantage is that by using `gradlew` (unix) or `gradlew.bat` (windows) script you don't need gradle installed, it will download gradle binary into the repository.

-I’ve included a Jenkinsfile in the project but it is unused as I don’t want to pay for a machine running Jenkins.
-I still wanted automatic testing of my shared library project on every push to the repository so I’ve added a [`.circleci/config.yml`](https://github.com/hoto/jenkins-shared-library/blob/1.0.4/.circleci/config.yml) file and hooked up my GitHub repository to a free [circleci](https://circleci.com/gh/hoto/jenkinsfile-loader/tree/master) online service.
+I've included a Jenkinsfile in the project but it is unused as I don't want to pay for a machine running Jenkins.
+I still wanted automatic testing of my shared library project on every push to the repository so I've added a [`.circleci/config.yml`](https://github.com/hoto/jenkins-shared-library/blob/1.0.4/.circleci/config.yml) file and hooked up my GitHub repository to a free [circleci](https://circleci.com/gh/hoto/jenkinsfile-loader/tree/master) online service.

 If this was a real case scenario I would just use a Jenkins instance and create a multi-branch pipeline job referencing the shared library repository.
-But there is no jenkins-as-a-service so I’m using circle ci in this example.
+But there is no jenkins-as-a-service so I'm using circle ci in this example.

 To show you how to use Jenkins instance to test your JSL repository a pre-made job config is included in `jenkinsfile-examples` project called [`C-001-jenkins-shared-library-build-and-test`](https://github.com/hoto/jenkinsfile-examples/blob/blog-jenkins-shared-libraries/configs/C-001-jenkins-shared-library-build-and-test.xml):